monsur/jscache/README.md

 Just a simple LRU cache written in javascript.
 It is loosely based on ASP.NET's Cache, and includes many caching options such as absolute expiration, sliding expiration, cache priority, and a callback function.
 It can be used to cache data locally in the user's browser, saving a server roundtrip in AJAX heavy applications.

-Updated 1/20/2010: Thanks to Andrej Arn for some syntax updates.

 How It Works
 ------------